Where is Gili Gede and the Secret Gilis of Lombok?

 In order to return to Bali from Gili Gede it is not necessary that you return to raise to the north of Lombok.
 Just next to the secret islands is the Port of Lembar and from there you can take a ferry that takes to the part of Kuta, to the south of Bali, or to Padangbai, to the east of Bali.
 This is the cheapest option.
 The trip only costs 40,000 IDR (3 euros) although the trip lasts 5 hours.

 From Gili Gede to Bali in Fastboat

-In the same Port of Lembar you will find people offering to go to Bali (or the other islands Gili) in a fast boat (Fastboat).
-After the airplane, it is the fastest form to move by Indonesia but also most expensive.
-Usually it costs 650,000 IDR (40 euros) by person a trip of going.
+At the same Port of Lembar you will find people offering to go to Bali (or the other islands Gili) in a fast boat (Fastboat).
+After the airplane, it is the fastest form to move around Indonesia but also more expensive.
+Usually it costs 650,000 IDR (40 euros) by a person a trip of going.
 The trip is 2 hours.